MHD (rapper): 2016–2018: Studio career

-2018–2020: Film debut, detention

 In 2018, MHD made his film debut starring in Mon frère (My Brother), a French drama directed by Julien Abraham.
 The film follows the story of Teddy (played by MHD) a young man who gets sent to a youth detention center after being accused of the murder of his abusive father.

-Between the filming of Mon frère and the film's theatrical release in July 2019, MHD was arrested in January 2019, and charged with second-degree murder, following investigation by French police into the death of a man in Paris (see § Legal issues).
-Claiming his innocence, MHD was remanded in custody for 18 months.
-He was released under judicial supervision in July 2020, still awaiting his trial.
+Mon frère was released in theaters in July 2019, while MHD was remanded in custody and charged with murder.

-2021-present: Comeback
+2021-present: Return to music

 In May 2021, MHD released Afro Trap Pt.
 11 (King Kong), his first song since his release from detention.
 On 16 July 2021, he released his third album Mansa, including songs featuring artists Tiakola, Naira Marley and Adekunle Gold.

 In September 2021, MHD collaborated with Argentine producer Bizarrap, and was featured in a music session.

-Controversy
+Legal issues

 Criticism of police misconduct

 In October 2018, MHD uploaded a video on social media in which two young men –one of which was described by MHD as his "big brother"– appeared to be victims of police misconduct.
-The video prompted investigation from the IGPN, the branch of the French police responsible for internal affairs.
+The video prompted investigation from the General Inspectorate of the National Police, or IGPN, the branch of the French police responsible for internal affairs.
 A spokesperson for the French police declared that the officers were responding to "threats" coming from the youths in the video.